 Get Involved

-The primary election is May 5, 2026.
 Early voting runs April 15–30.
-If you live in District 8B, your vote in this race shapes who is in the room when the next decision gets made.
+Your vote in this race determines who is in the room when the next decision gets made.

 Get Involved →Open Archive →